semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 ### What happens when the browser window size changes

 - SidePanel has a fixed width that does not change when the browser window is resized.
-Default width of the panel is 256px.
+The default width of the panel is 256px.
 You can change it if necessary.
 - On a 320px screen, SidePanel should not occupy more than 80% of the screen width so that the user can click outside of it and close it.

 ![](static/320-width.png)

-@## Corner states
+@## Edge cases

-SidePanel should have header in all cases.
+SidePanel should have a header in all cases.

 ### Initial load